dbddqy/mobile_robot/README.md

 ---
 Developing laser-based SLAM in ROS.

+- [ ] config ROS on Jetson Nano, communicate with MCU
 - [ ] robot modelling in URDF
 - [ ] acquire data from Lidar
 - [ ] robot physical modelling for simulation